share the whole Gospel: that our sins separate us from God, and we must turn away from them.

 Jesus called people to leave everything behind, die to self, take up their cross, and follow Him.
 He called them to a radical lifestyle of obedience to His Word.
-But we have peddled a soft gospel that just requires church attendance and an occasional prayer asking forgiveness, because you know, we’re not perfect, just forgiven.
+But we have peddled a soft gospel that just requires church attendance and an occasional prayer asking forgiveness.

 And as long as everything in life goes our way, we have our get-out-of-hell-free card punched, and we can carry on with life as usual.